jazmin10/Bamazon/README.md

         ![bamazonViewProducts](images/bamazonManager2.png)

-        - You will then be prompted to return to the main menu or terminate application
+        - You will then be prompted to return to the main menu
+            * If "yes", you will be returned to the beginning of Step 2
+            * If "no", application will end

     * View Low Inventory
         - You will see the list of products with stock of less than 5 units

         ![bamazonLowStock](images/bamazonManager3.png)

-        - You will then be prompted to return to the main menu or terminate application
+        - You will then be prompted to return to the main menu
+            * If "yes", you will be returned to the beginning of Step 2
+            * If "no", application will end

     * Add to Inventory
         - You will see the list of products for your convenience.
 Listed as ID#) ITEM | QUANTITY(#)